Exactness and Effective Degree Bound of Lasserre's Relaxation for Polynomial Optimization over Finite Variety: Notations and preliminaries

 \section{Notations and preliminaries}

-In this section, we fix notations and review some basic results in commutative algebra that are needed for deriving the main results of the paper.
-For references of materials in this section, see~\cite{AtiyahMac},~\cite{Eisenbudbook} and~\cite{CoxLittleOshea15}.
+In this section, we fix notations and state two theorems in commutative algebra that are needed for deriving the main results of the paper.
+For reference of materials in this section, see~\cite{CoxLittleOshea15}.